PNI Practicum logo

 • The ancient, artisanal style of PNI is simple and clear.
 You gather some stories, then help a group of people make sense of them together.
 It's the sort of thing that could have happened (and probably did happen) thousands of years ago.

 • The modern, scalable style of PNI is complicated and ambitious.
 You gather some stories, and you also gather a lot of answers to questions about the stories and their tellers.
 Then you look for patterns in the answers to find "food for thought" people can use to explore the topic more fully than they can with the stories alone.
-To do this style of PNI, you need to collect more stories, interpret graphs and statistical test results, prepare the patterns for use in sensemaking, and facilitate a more intense and demanding form of sensemaking in which people look at both patterns and stories.
+To do this style of PNI, you need to collect more stories, generate and review graphs and statistical test results, prepare patterns for use in sensemaking, and facilitate a more intense and demanding form of sensemaking in which people make sense of both stories and patterns.

 I know some people who do only the ancient style of PNI, some who do only the modern style, and some who do both.
 The ideal is to be able to do either style as the situation calls for it.
 But there is also an element of personal preference involved.
 Some people gravitate more naturally to one style or the other.